LisaLisa1987/generator-mobile/README.md

 ##Whats inside?

 Tons of cool stuff.
-You can pick libraries like jQuery, jQuery mobile, Bootstrap and so on.
+You can pick libraries like

+- jQuery
+- jQuery Mobile
+- Angular
+- Parallax.js
+- Bootstrap

 Just select the ones you need, or use all of them!

 ##How to use?